rcastrucci/jsoncrypt/README.md

         print("String is not encrypted or not in a json format")

 # Encrypt a dictionary type
-**On encrypt it returns a string and on decrypt it returns back a sictionary**
+**On encrypt it returns a string and on decrypt it returns back a dictionary**

     mydict = {"Name": "GRC Algoritmos"}
     encrypted_dict = Encrypt.dictionary(mydict)